KjaxStudios/Experimental-Learning/README.md

 it might not all be correct but its a good bit of it. its used by unity 3d and is not pure javescript. anyways what should our first game be? need help!

+# tips and things
+please to take your time to read over the tips and things.md file. i have explained a few things that we will most likely be using.
+- Dester Dasqwe A.K.A Mason Red